knrafto/prover/doc/language.md

 define axiom rewrite where infix infixl infixr
 ```

-All other words are "names".
+All other words are identifiers.

 ## Pseudo-grammar